MP for Ruislip, Northwood and Pinner

 Shadow Minister (Levelling Up, Housing and Communities)

-David Simmonds is a Conservative MP for Ruislip, Northwood and Pinner, first elected in 2019.
-He currently serves as Shadow Minister for Levelling Up, Housing and Communities and has been an Opposition Whip since July 2024.
-He has held a range of parliamentary roles, with a focus on housing, planning and devolution through various committee assignments.
+David Simmonds is Conservative MP for Ruislip, Northwood and Pinner, elected in 2019.
+He serves as Shadow Minister for Levelling Up, Housing and Communities and as an Opposition Whip, and has sat on several committees examining housing, planning and justice legislation since he entered Parliament.

 Generated 21 February 2026